Dillon and Johnathan discuss feelings, VC money, Newsletters, being a knowledge worker, and more are featured in this 78-minute program.

 Another wildcard episode where the show notes actually match what the guys talk about.
 Episode #32 and #33 were released out of order so things may be out of order in the W2G timeline.
 Sorry about that!

-Anything goes in this episode where the guys talk the feeling of having "your thing," coffee, and Dillon inquisits about a new platform he's not building.
+Anything goes in this episode where the guys talk about the feeling of having "your thing," coffee, and Dillon inquisits about a new platform he's not building.

 Jack Tompkins from Pineapple Consulting joins the program to discuss how to wrangle all your business' data and turn it into something useful using tools you may already have, like Excel and Tableau.

 Dillon and Johnathan sit down with Lee LeFever of Commoncraft to discuss what it means to have a business that's "big enough" and the hidden value that comes from that status.

 Joe Valley joins the program to discuss buying and selling businesses, mitigating the risk, buying versus building, and lots of fun stories along the way.

 The guys discuss social media advertising, affiliate marketing, advertisement optimization, adversarial customers, direct mail, and more.
 In the bonus after-show, such high-quality topics such as AI, ham, coffee, pumpkin spice soap, fall, and candles are also discussed.